quanterall/qaws/README.md

 # `qaws` monorepo

+**NOTE: This repository is archived in favor of [qtility](https://github.com/quanterall/qtility) and all packages were folded into that repository.**

 This repository is a one-stop shop for the `qaws` base library designed to help with basic usage of `amazonka`, as well as the sub-libraries for dealing with different `amazonka-*` libraries like `amazonka-sqs`, etc.